natefleming/retail-ai/README.md

 ### 8. Automated Prompt Optimization

-Use DSPy-style optimization to automatically improve prompts:
+Use GEPA (Generative Evolution of Prompts and Agents) to automatically improve prompts:

 ```yaml
 optimizations: